 This is because murabba made from Rajapuri raw mangoes remain crispier than that of Ramkela raw mangoes.
 It does not dissolve easily.
 If you are using Ramkela raw mangoes then keep a check while boiling.
 They get tender soon.

 On the contrary, homemade ones are very light.
-Forget to wash but we also like to drink that watery syrup (like that in White Rasgullas).
+Forget about rinsing, but we also like to drink that watery syrup (like that in White Rasgullas).
 It really tastes yum.
 This is because this syrup gets imbibed with the flavour of raw mangoes.

-Thereafter, sugar is added.
-It is again left for few hours till sugar dissolves completely or at least partially.
+- Thereafter, sugar is added.
+It is again left for a few hours till sugar dissolves completely or at least partially.

 Weight of Chopped Raw Mangoes = Weight of Sugar